JonMcCutchen/JonMcCutchen/README.md

 👋 Hello!
-I'm Jon McCutchen, a Software Engineer with a passion for creating innovative products in Web3.
+I'm Jon, a Software Engineer with a passion for creating innovative products in Web3.

 🔗 Skills:
 Solidity, Java, Python, Solidity, JavaScript, React, SQL databases, AWS, and many more.